JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

+**Q1.8:** Why is there a high CPU load when calling RGA?

+**A1.8:** In addition to the basic necessary CPU load when calling RGA, the following situations can cause additional high CPU load:

+​			1).
+When calling RGA using virtual addresses, the virtual address itself is the CPU's access address, which needs to be converted into a hardware-recognizable discrete physical address table through the current process's mapping table by CPU querying and calculation.
+Therefore, additional CPU load will be introduced.
+It is generally not recommended to call RGA using virtual addresses in actual product scenarios, and it is recommended to use dma-buf fd to call RGA, unless the business logic only exists in virtual addresses and does not care about this part of CPU load.

+​			2).
+When the virtual address used is cacheable, the RGA driver will force synchronization of cache data before and after hardware memory access due to the enabled cache, which will increase the CPU load of synchronizing cache and memory.
+Since common virtual address allocators are not designed for other hardware access and there is an interface for synchronizing cache, it is necessary for the driver to force synchronization of cache for virtual addresses.

+​			3).
+When calling RGA using a dma-buf fd, some allocators by default allocate cacheable buffers, and the kernel's dma-buf handling enforces cache synchronization, which can result in significant CPU load every time RGA is called.
+This is due to the CPU load introduced by cache and memory synchronization.
+In this case, it is recommended to allocate a dma-buf with cache disabled.

-**Q1.8**： When carrying 8G DDR, why is RGA efficiency worse than 4G?
+**Q1.9**： When carrying 8G DDR, why is RGA efficiency worse than 4G?

-**A1.8**：Since the current RGA1/RGA2 MMU only supports a maximum of 32 bits of physical address, therefore, with devices equipped with DDR of 4G or more, when a buffer with memory greater than 4G is passed to RGA, the RGA driver copies the data from the memory with the highest address to the memory reserved by swiotlb through the DMA interface and returns the corresponding address for RGA to read and write.
+**A1.9**：Since the current RGA1/RGA2 MMU only supports a maximum of 32 bits of physical address, therefore, with devices equipped with DDR of 4G or more, when a buffer with memory greater than 4G is passed to RGA, the RGA driver copies the data from the memory with the highest address to the memory reserved by swiotlb through the DMA interface and returns the corresponding address for RGA to read and write.
 After the work is finished, the result is copied to the previous high target address through dma, so the CPU involvement was increased, leading to a serious increase in the working time of the librga.
 If only RGA2/RGA1 is configured and the DDR of the device is greater than 4 GB, you are advised to use less than 4 GB memory when calling RGA to ensure RGA efficiency.

 In the RGA Multicore Device Driver, the swiotlb mechanism will be disabled for access-restricted memory, and the caller will be notified directly to apply for a reasonable memory re-call by displaying the failure of the call to ensure the efficiency of RGA.
 Usually accompanied by the following logs: